An improved analysis of the M\"omke-Svensson algorithm for graph-TSP on subquartic graphs

 \subsection{Recent progress on graph-TSP}

-In 2005, Gamarnik et al. presented an algorithm for graph-TSP on cubic 3-edge connected graphs with an approximation factor of $3/2-5/389$~\cite{gamarnik2005improved}, thus proving that Christofides' approximation factor of $3/2$ is not optimal for this class of graphs.
+In 2005, Gamarnik, Lewenstein and Sviridenko presented an algorithm for graph-TSP on cubic, 3-edge-connected graphs with an approximation factor of $3/2-5/389$~\cite{gamarnik2005improved}, thus proving that Christofides' approximation guarantee of $3/2$ is not the best possible factor for this class of graphs.
 Their approach is based on finding a cycle cover for which they can upper bound the number of components.
-This general approach was also taken by Boyd et al. who combined it with polyhedral ideas to obtain approximation guarantees of $4/3$ for cubic graphs and $7/5$ for subcubic graphs, i.e. graphs with degree at most three at each vertex~\cite{boyd2011tsp}.
-Shortly afterwards, Oveis Gharan et al. proved that a subtle modification of Christofides' algorithm has an approximation guarantee of $3/2-\eps_0$ for graph-TSP on general graphs, where $\eps_0$ is a fixed constant with value approximately $10^{-12}$~\cite{gharan2011randomized}.
+This general approach was also taken by Boyd, Sitters, van der Ster and Stougie who combined it with polyhedral ideas to obtain approximation guarantees of $4/3$ for cubic graphs and $7/5$ for subcubic graphs (i.e., graphs with degree at most three at each vertex)~\cite{boyd2011tsp}.
+Shortly afterwards, Gharan, Saberi and Singh proved that a subtle modification of Christofides' algorithm has an approximation guarantee of $3/2-\eps_0$ for graph-TSP on general graphs, where $\eps_0$ is a fixed constant with value approximately $10^{-12}$~\cite{gharan2011randomized}.

-M\"omke and Svensson then presented a beautiful new approach for graph-TSP, which resulted in a substantial improvement over the $3/2$-approximation guarantee of Christofides~\cite{DBLP:conf/focs/MomkeS11}.
-Their approach also lead to a surprisingly simple algorithm with an $4/3$-approximation guarantee for subcubic graphs.
+M\"omke and Svensson then presented a beautiful new approach for graph-TSP, which resulted in a substantial improvement over the $3/2$-approximation guarantee of Christofides~\cite{momke2016removing}.
+Their approach also leads to a simple $\frac{4}{3}$-approximation algorithm for subcubic graphs.
 We will discuss their algorithm in more detail in Section \ref{sec:MS}, since our paper is directly based on their approach.
 Ultimately, they were able to prove an approximation guarantee of $1.461$ for graph-TSP.
-Mucha subsequently gave an improved analysis, thereby proving that M\"omke and Svensson's algorithm for graph-TSP actually has an approximation ratio of at most $13/9$~\cite{DBLP:conf/stacs/Mucha12}. \S and Vygen introduced an approach for graph-TSP based on ear decompositions and matroid intersection, which incorporated the techniques of M\"omke and Svensson, and improved the approximation ratio to $7/5$, where it currently stands~\cite{sebHo2012shorter}.
+Mucha subsequently gave an improved analysis, thereby proving that M\"omke and Svensson's algorithm for graph-TSP actually has an approximation ratio of at most $13/9$~\cite{mucha2014frac}.
+Seb\H{o} and Vygen introduced an approach for graph-TSP based on ear decompositions and matroid intersection, which incorporated the techniques of M\"omke and Svensson, and improved the approximation ratio to $7/5$, where it currently stands~\cite{sebHo2012shorter}.
 For the special case of $k$-regular graphs, Vishnoi gave an algorithm for graph-TSP with an approximation guarantee that approaches 1 as $k$ increases~\cite{vishnoi2012permanent}.